 3 Signs of Magnesium Deficiency

+If you aren’t obtaining a sufficient amount of this vital mineral, then you won’t be experiencing the benefits of magnesium.
 Spotting the signs of magnesium deficiency is important to catch early symptoms and identify if you are lacking.
-Without proper mineral levels, you can’t enjoy the magnesium benefits essential to your wellbeing.
 The signs can be easy to mistake for other health conditions.
-Some common signs include:
+Some common signs of magnesium deficiency include:

-- Poor sleep - Magnesium can help you sleep better.
-This is because the body needs magnesium to maintain a state of rest.
-Magnesium deficiency can lead to restless muscles that keep you awake at night.
-One of the benefits of magnesium is that it helps the brain receptors to switch off before you go to sleep.
-Without enough, you might not get off to sleep easily.
-Some people aid their sleep with sleep supplements to encourage a full night’s rest.
+- Poor sleep - The body needs magnesium to maintain a state of rest, and magnesium deficiency can lead to restless muscles that keep you awake at night.
+One of the benefits of magnesium is helping brain receptors to switch off before you go to sleep.
+Without enough, you might not go to sleep easily.
+Some people may turn to natural sleep aids to encourage a full night’s rest.

-- Fatigue - People suffering with magnesium deficiency may feel fatigued and tired.
+- Fatigue - Low magnesium levels may lead to feeling fatigued and tired.
 One magnesium benefit is its work alongside calcium.
 Both regulate muscle movement, and not getting enough can result in a build-up of lactic acid.
 This leaves the body open to muscle tiredness and soreness.
 Although tiredness is a sign of many different health issues, it could mean you need more magnesium.

 - Heart palpitations - These symptoms are mild in most cases.
 Magnesium deficiency can cause pauses between heartbeats and the feeling of an irregular heartbeat.
 Magnesium benefits your nerves, so not getting enough could lead to nerve damage.
 A sense of tingling in the hands, feet, and face could also be a sign of magnesium deficiency.